Time to show your age. Hands up if you can identify this fellow:

 Although he spent most of his time in fantasy realms, Mr B would always return to his terraced house at 52 Festive Road, London.

 The name is no accident.
-In real life, Benn's creator David McKee lived at 54 Festing Road in Putney.
+In real life, Benn's creator, the late David McKee lived at 54 Festing Road in Putney.
 He was picturing his creation living next door — only with the street name slightly altered.
 "I changed the name to Festive," explained McKee, "I felt the real name sounded to much like festering".

 If you head to Festing Road today, it's possible to find a plaque to McKee and Benn.
 Look carefully on the western pavement and you'll see this faded memorial.